Marine Conservation Volunteering in Spain

-Volunteers on the Marine Conservation project in Denia Beach can add a PADI Open Water Diver certification course to their project.
+Participants on the Marine Conservation Volunteering in Spain project can add a PADI Open Water Diver certification course to their project.
 Click the button below for more information.

 Scheduled Start Dates

-Start dates for the Marine Conservation project in 2019 are as follows:
+Start dates for the Marine Conservation Volunteering in Spain project are as follows:

 This project only runs during the Summer (June to August).